non87/Matplotlib-Workshop/README.md

 # Matplotlib Workshop
 Contains the material for the Matplotlib Summer 2020 Workshop.

 The workshop is divided into two parts.
-Part 1 is about the fundamental syntax of matplotlib.
-Part 2 shows how to create standard plots (like scatter plots) in matplotlib.
+Part I is about the fundamental syntax of matplotlib.
+Part II shows how to create standard plots (like scatter plots) in matplotlib.
 Both parts consists of a Jupyter notebook plus external data to be analyzed.
 The data is contained in this same repository, be sure to download the entire depository.

 ## Note on Versioning